johnnycwatt/Habit-Tracker-Mobile/docs/index.md

 layout: default
 ---

-# Habit Tracker Mobile Documentation
+# Habit Tracker - Plan, Succeed

 This app is designed to help you build and maintain habits effectively while tracking your progress with detailed statistics and visualizations.